2022 NSREC Short Course

 The short course is organized into four sections, all featuring introductory material and advanced topics, with an emphasis on the physics involved in the radiation effects on microelectronics.
 The first section addresses the natural and man-made radiation environments, with emphasis on the simulation toolkits for the radiation-matter interactions.
 The second part focuses on the basics of radiation effects on microelectronic components and systems, discussing the single-event and total ionizing dose effects and focusing on their experimental characterizations.
 The third section illustrates the multi-scale approaches and associated simulation tools that can be used to model the total ionizing dose effects at the various scales, from the device to the circuits.
 The final course deals with the existing multiscale simulation tools for Single Event Effects.
 The topics covered should benefit people new to the field as well as experienced engineers and scientists, by providing up-to-date material and insights.

-This short course is intended for radiation effects engineers and scientists, component specialists, systems designers, and other technical and management personnel who are involved in developing reliable systems to operate in environments susceptible to SEE.
-It provides a unique opportunity for IEEE NSREC attendees to benefit from the expertise of the instructors, along with a critical review of state-of-the-art knowledge in the field.
-Electronic copies of detailed course notes will be provided at registration.
+The short course is intended for radiation effects engineers, component specialists, system designers, and other technical and management personnel involved in developing reliable systems designed to operate in radiation environments.
+It provides a unique opportunity for IEEE NSREC attendees to benefit from the expertise of excellent instructors, along with a critical review of state-of-the-art knowledge in the field.
+Electronic copies of detailed course notes will be provided to each participant.